ctrlxcvz/sd-guides/krita-sd-local.md

 **Optional Pre-Req - BUT makes things a lot easier later:**
 - You can skip this step entirely and manually download the required zip file later if you prefer <sup>[1](https://github.com/ctrlxcvz/sd-guides/blob/main/krita-sd-local.md#-do-the-following-step-only-if-you-didnt-install-github-desktop-and-webui-folder-earlier-)</sup>
-- I recommend creating a GitHub account, star this repository (or at least bookmark it in your browser), and install GitHub Desktop:
+- I recommend creating a GitHub account, star the repository below (or at least bookmark it in your browser), and install GitHub Desktop:
 ```
 https://github.com/imperator-maximus/stable-diffusion-webui
 ```